vipulnaik/diet-exercise-health/best-practices/checklist-when-feeling-unwell.md

 How to interpret readings:

 * See my [profile](../profile-information/health-profile.md) for my
-  expected heart rate; and see [blood pressure readings](../sql/blood_pressure_readings.sql) for a range of readings under different circumstances.
+  expected blood pressure; and see [blood pressure readings](../sql/blood_pressure_readings.sql) for a range of readings under different circumstances.